 Create a Budget Plan and Schedule Tasks

-Relocation is a complicated and stressful process.
-To avoid losing much energy, consider creating a relocation plan, and try to stick to it.
+Relocation to a different state is a complicated and stressful process.
+To avoid losing much energy, consider creating a moving plan, and try to stick to it.

 Sticking to the timetable will help you keep track of how you are standing with finishing tasks; it can even help you speed up the overall process.